benashford/redis-async/README.md

 ## Still to-do

 1. Binary strings - e.g. "DUMP" command.
+(Consider making byte-arrays the default, or change the default on a per-command basis - e.g. DUMP and RESTORE should be binary, everything else implicitely converted to strings.)
 1. Test coverage.
 2. The 'monitor' command.
 3. Pub/sub commands.